Going on residentials

-- If adults share a sleeping area with under 18s, there must be at least two adults present.
+- If adults share a sleeping area with under 18s, there must be at least 2 adult volunteers present.

-- Lilos and sun loungers are not to be used as beds.
+- Lilos, designed to be used on the water, and sun loungers are not to be used as beds.

 - If boys, or volunteers who are men, are present there must be separate sleeping and bathroom facilities for them.

-- If you are using a caravan for a residential on a site that is a) not Girlguiding or Scout run and b) does not have a caravan licence, please contact [email protected] at least two months in advance of the planned event.
+- If you are using a caravan for a residential on a site that is not Girlguiding or Scout run and doesn't have a caravan licence, please contact [email protected] at least 2 months in advance of the planned event.

 - If you are planning to use a tented village, please see our guidance on tented villages (PDF).

-For joint or multi-section residentials, at least one leader from all participating sections must be present, and the correct ratio for each section must be observed.
+For joint or multi-section residentials, at least 1 leader from all participating sections must be present, and the correct ratio for each section must be observed.

 If you have 'spare' places from the younger section ratio, you can use girls from the older section to count in the ratio of volunteers to girls, but you must follow the youngest section ratio.
-For example, if you were taking nine Rainbows and eight Brownies away, you would need:
+For example, if you were taking 9 Rainbows and 8 Brownies away, you would need:

-- One event coordinator who does not count in the ratio (as this is the policy for Rainbow residentials).
+- 1 event coordinator who does not count in the ratio (as this is the policy for Rainbow residentials).

-- Three volunteers for the nine Rainbows (one of whom must be a Rainbow leader).
-The Rainbow residential ratio of 1:4 means you need two adults with four Rainbows each, and one leader with one Rainbow and three 'spare' places.
+- 3 volunteers for the 9 Rainbows (1 of whom must be a Rainbow leader).
+The Rainbow residential ratio of 1:4 means you need 2 adults with 4 Rainbows each, and 1 leader with 1 Rainbow and 3 'spare' places.

-- Then, you would need one Brownie leader to take six Brownies, as the Brownie residential ratio is 1:6.
-The remaining three Brownies would count under the adult with the ninth Rainbow, as children in older sections can count in younger sections' ratios (but younger sections cannot be counted in older sections' ratios).
+- Then, you would need 1 Brownie leader to take 6 Brownies, as the Brownie residential ratio is 1:6.
+The remaining 3 Brownies would count under the adult with the ninth Rainbow, as children in older sections can count in younger sections' ratios (but younger sections cannot be counted in older sections' ratios).

 - Maintain adult to child ratios of 1:4 (not including the event coordinator).
 There must be at least three adults present at all times.